HSGamer/ConstructProjects/README.md

 * Make sure it complies with the [Contributing Rules](CONTRIBUTING.md)

 ## Disclaimer
 This is an open project that builds other distribution-allowed projects.
-If the author wants to remove the project from distributing, make a pull request and we will discuss about it
+If the author wants to remove the project from distributing, make a pull request or an issue and we will discuss about it